 We Don't Need To Whisper is the debut album of Tom DeLonge's band Angels & Airwaves.
 Tom had started working on material during Blink's final tour in 2004, and after spending half of 2005 working alone in his home studio, he started adding musicians to the band.
 With the addition of Box Car Racer guitarist David Kennedy, drummer Atom Willard and Ryan Sinn on bass, Angel & Airwaves was ready to record their first album.

 For the best part this is essentially a melodic rock album, with Tom taking lyrical and musical direction from huge names such as The Police, U2 and Peter Gabriel in order to create the kind of music that reaches a global audience.
-The hand claps and upbeat intro to 'Distraction’ draws us further into the concept of the light progressive rock vibe, leading into 'The Adventure' which has a definite U2 feel to it.
-Whilst the musical influences on this album may be obvious, 'Start The Machine', with its plinky plonk toy piano intro is one of the highlights of the album, with Tom's vocals laying the dark lyrics thickly over fuzz laden guitar.
+The handclaps and upbeat intro to 'Distraction' draw us further into the concept of the light progressive rock vibe, leading into 'The Adventure' which has a definite U2 feel to it.
+While the musical influences on this album may be obvious, 'Start The Machine', with its plinky plonk toy piano intro is one of the highlights of the album, with Tom's vocals laying the dark lyrics thickly over fuzz-laden guitar.